silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-sys-admin.md

 ## LINUX BASICS

 **X WINDOW SYSTEM**
-   - XFree86 was the de fcto X Server till 2004 after which a fork of it is maintained by non-profit X.Org foundation which is the predomination implementation now.
+   - XFree86 was the de facto X Server till 2004 after which a fork of it is maintained by non-profit X.Org foundation which is the predominant implementation now.
    - Key components of a X Window System:
      - _Display Manager (DM)_: Job is to authenticate users, log them in and startup initial environment using startup scripts.
 The DM also start the X Server.
      - _X Server_: defines an abstract interface to the system's bitmapped displays and input devices.
 It understands only basic drawing primitives over a network API which allows it to run on computers which are seprate from the client and, support variety of window managers and widgets.